The story of the Marines narrated from the point of view of a Lebanese child: 1983 Beirut, 34 years later.

 Indeed, they came in peace.
 Not only in peace, the Marines part of the MNF saved the criminal Palestinians who were illegally armed and had declared in 1975: “We are Jaysh Al-Sunna.
 The Road to Quds (Jerusalem, Israel) passes through Jounieh – the fiefdom and heartland of the Christians of Lebanon.”
 Allegedly the Palestinians wanted to liberate Quds in Damour, Jiyeh, Ab Elias, Tal Zaatar, Ashrafieh, Jounieh, and everywhere except in Quds itself.
 They had failed in Jordan in 1970, the Fedayeen were skilled at beheading and killing like ISIS, Qaeda, Hezbollah, PMU, MEK, but King Hussein smashed and slaughtered them, so they went to try their luck in Lebanon.

-The picture below depicts one of the thousands of the “Quds-liberation” battles by Yasser Arafat, which no one mentions.
+The pictures below depict one of the thousands of the “Quds-liberation” battles by Yasser Arafat, which no one mentions.
 Not to mention, that the PLO chopped the fingers of the young Christian boys in Damour, they said: “We must make sure, they [the Christians] can never pull the trigger of a gun against us.”
 The PLO guests were saying that to the owners of the country, to the Lebanese.

 What did Nasrallah mean?
 Lost to whom?
 To the Sunni of Syria?
 The owners of the country?
 Ironically, all of those fractions fighting each other today in Syria, were at some point united in aiming to “ship the Christians out of Lebanon – or simply throw them in the Mediterranean.”
 They were also united against the Marines.
 Hezbollah is the rebrand of Harakat Al-Jihad Al-Islami, which partially included Fedayeen elements.
 This deserves a chapter for its own.